The commutative core of a Leavitt path algebra: Abstract

 \section{Abstract}

-For any unital commutative ring $R$ and for any graph $E$, we identify a maximal commutative subalgebra of the Leavitt path algebra of $E$ with coefficients in $R$.
-Furthermore, we are able to characterize injectivity of representations which gives a generalization of the Cuntz-Krieger uniqueness theorem, and on the other hand, to generalize and simplify the result about commutative Leavitt path algebras over fields.
+For any unital commutative ring $R$ and for any graph $E$, we identify the commutative core of the Leavitt path algebra of $E$ with coefficients in $R$, which is a maximal commutative subalgebra of the Leavitt path algebra.
+Furthermore, we are able to characterize injectivity of representations which gives a generalization of the Cuntz-Krieger uniqueness theorem.